lus/mosquito/README.md

 # mosquito
-A simple and lightweight HTTP web server
+Mosquito is a simple and lightweight HTTP web server to serve and cache static files like assets.